 Final recommended plans and programs are typically very similar to the preliminary plans and programs reviewed by the public.
 Normally, when changes are made following review of preliminary plans and programs, the changes are not significant, and the changes are made to respond to public comment.
-Also, when changes are made, they often reflect alternatives previously considered and reviewed during the public involvement process.
-Therefore, no additional public involvement is typically necessary following the completion of the planned public involvement process.
-However, it is possible that significant changes that were not previously available for public review and comment may be made to a preliminary plan or program following the completion of a public involvement process.
-In such a circumstance, either the Commission or Advisory Committee may direct what additional public notification and opportunity for public comment may be provided regarding the revised plan or program prior to adoption.
+Also, when changes are made, they often reflect alternatives previously considered and reviewed during the public participation process.
+Therefore, no additional public review and comment is typically necessary following the completion of the planned public participation process.
+However, it is possible that significant changes that were not previously available for public review and comment may be made to a preliminary plan or program following the completion of a public participation process.
+In such a circumstance, either the Commission or advisory committee may direct that additional public notification and a formal period for public comment be provided regarding the revised plan or program prior to adoption.